gregwhitaker/proteus-springboot-example/README.md

 *Note:* The order in which you run the commands does not matter as Proteus clients/services are aware of their environment and will only start sending data when their dependent services are available.

-3. Now start another helloworld-service and send some more requests through.
+3. Now start another helloworld-service and send some more requests with helloworld-client.
 You will notice that requests are not being automatically load balanced across the instances of helloworld-service without any code or configuration change.

 ## Bugs and Feedback
 For bugs, questions, and discussions please use the [Github Issues](https://github.com/gregwhitaker/proteus-springboot-example/issues).